So, you’ve read Part One, done the research and you’ve settled on the right type of puppy for you and your family, what now?

 Remember, if something doesn’t feel right, or you are feeling pressured into a purchase, it’s okay to back out or change your mind.
 It’s easy to be swept up in the excitement of buying a new puppy – especially if you’ve already fallen in love with one – but if something about the situation is off, it is often better for everyone to walk away.
 The right pup will come along eventually.

 Tip: Check out The Puppy Contract website.
-Complied by some of the UK’s leading animal welfare groups, this website has really helpful, straightforward and practical advice for all potential puppy owners and breeders.
+Compiled by some of the UK’s leading animal welfare groups, this website has really helpful, straightforward and practical advice for all potential puppy owners and breeders.

 Bringing Your Puppy Home